GEO: The Complete Guide to Generative Engine Optimization [2026]

 We see B2B companies making the same GEO mistakes repeatedly.
 Avoid these pitfalls:

-GEO and SEO should be integrated, not siloed.
-Content that is optimised for traditional search and AI engines simultaneously will outperform content optimised for one or the other.
-Do not create a "GEO team" that operates independently of your SEO efforts.
+• Treating GEO and SEO as separate strategies.
+They should be integrated, not siloed.
+Do not create a "GEO team" that operates independently of your SEO efforts — the two disciplines share the same foundation.

-Most B2B companies focus exclusively on Google.
-But ChatGPT, Perplexity, and Copilot are all growing rapidly as research tools for technology buyers.
-Optimising for Google AI Overviews alone means missing a significant and growing share of AI-assisted research.
+• Ignoring platforms beyond Google.
+ChatGPT, Perplexity, and Copilot are all growing rapidly as research tools for technology buyers.
+Optimising for Google AI Overviews alone leaves a significant share of AI-assisted research on the table.

-Publishing a great article and never updating it is a GEO death sentence.
-AI engines heavily favour recent content.
-If your comprehensive guide was last updated in 2024, it is losing citations to inferior but more recent content from competitors.
+• Neglecting content freshness.
+A guide that was last updated in 2024 is losing citations to inferior but more recent content.
 Build regular content refresh cycles into your strategy.

-If a reader (or an AI engine) has to scroll through 500 words of introduction before reaching the actual answer, your content will not be cited.
-Lead with the answer.
-Provide context afterward.
-The inverted pyramid is not just a journalism principle — it is a GEO requirement.
+• Burying answers in content.
+If an AI engine has to scroll through 500 words of preamble before reaching the answer, your content will not be cited.
+Lead with the answer; provide context afterward.

-AI engines evaluate source credibility.
-Content filled with unsourced claims, vague statistics, and unattributed "research shows" assertions is perceived as less trustworthy.
-Every claim should be backed by a specific, cited source.
+• Making unsourced claims.
+Content filled with "research shows" assertions and vague statistics is perceived as less trustworthy.
+Every claim should be backed by a specific source.

-Schema markup is the most technically straightforward GEO tactic, and it is consistently underutilised.
-If you are not implementing Article, FAQ, Organisation, and Person schema on your key pages, you are making it harder for AI engines to understand and cite your content.
-Use tools like our schema generator and FAQ schema generator to implement this quickly.
+• Ignoring structured data.
+If you are not implementing Article, FAQ, Organisation, and Person schema on your key pages, you are making it harder for AI engines to cite you.
+Use our schema generator and FAQ schema generator to fix this quickly.

-Each AI search engine has different retrieval mechanisms and citation patterns.
-A GEO strategy focused exclusively on Google AI Overviews will miss opportunities in ChatGPT, Perplexity, and Copilot.
-Your content needs to be structured for broad AI discoverability, not platform-specific tricks.
+• Optimising for one AI platform only.
+Each AI search engine has different retrieval mechanisms.
+A strategy focused exclusively on Google AI Overviews will miss opportunities in ChatGPT, Perplexity, and Copilot.

-Many companies focus entirely on content optimisation and neglect entity signals.
-If AI engines do not have a clear, consistent model of who your company is and what you are authoritative about, your content will not be cited regardless of how well it is optimised.
-Invest in building your entity presence across the web.
+• Forgetting about entity building.
+If AI engines do not have a clear, consistent model of who your company is, your content will not be cited regardless of how well a single page is optimised.

+• Not measuring what matters.
 If you are not tracking AI citations, you have no idea whether your GEO efforts are working.
 Traditional traffic and ranking metrics will not tell you the full story.
-Build AI citation monitoring into your measurement framework from day one.

 The Future of GEO